New Future Society (NFS)

-Our experience is the fruit of seven decades of investigation and immersion in and immersion in Eastern practices for transformation integrated with Western psychological resources.
+Our experience is the fruit of six decades of investigation and immersion in Eastern practices for transformation integrated with Western psychological resources.

 We propose actions that encompass four principles: the cultivation of peace, the elevation of the consciousness, the expansion of love and the awakening of the creative act.

 Born in England in 1971.
 She studied Political Science and Sociology.

 In 1994 she travelled to India.
 For months she made pilgrimages to sacred places, studied with Masters from different traditions and explored diverse meditation techniques.

 In Dharamsala, the home to the Tibetan refugees in the Himalayas, she met Premananda Deva a philosopher from the West who had dedicated more than three decades to studying methods for self-discovery from the East at the side of his Master Ananda Devi.

 For fifteen years Lakshmi studied with her Master.
 They founded the New Future Society (NFS).
 They held meetings with spiritual leaders, politicians and intellectuals in India and the United States and gave conferences and retreats in Asia, Europe and North America.
 They published three books and founded centers in Dharamsala and Bangalore (India), Washington D.C.
 (United States) and Santa Marta (Colombia).

 In 2008, Premananda Deva passed away and Lakshmi assumed the leadership of the organization.

 In 2010 she met her partner and student Ishwara.